The Digital You is Braver Than the Real One

 ask your partner, sister, or colleague for help — out loud.

 Make it real.
 Write it down.
-Put it in your calendar.
-Even better: share it with someone.
-Ask a trusted friend or community (like your coaching group, a peer, or even your followers) to do the same.
-You can cheer each other on — and stay brave, together.
+Schedule time for it.
+Even better, share your plans with someone.
+Ask a trusted friend or a community member to do the same.
+Encourage each other and remain brave together.

 Digital bravery counts.
-It’s not fake.
-But your real power is when that courage leaves the screen and enters the room with you.
-Bring that woman into every room you enter.
+It’s genuine.
+However, your true power lies in bringing that courage from the screen into every room you enter.
+Start today.
+You are ready.

 References